Hybrid Office Design: 4 Data-Driven Tips

 We spoke with Tanisha Krishnan about everything from misconceptions about office utilization to why amenities aren't the answer to boosting attendance.
 Watch the full episode here!

-4) Use data to keep workplace operating costs and environmental impact low
+4) Use occupancy data to reduce operating costs and carbon emissions.

-The portfolio reduction that’s a natural consequence of hybrid work already cuts costs and carbon emissions by default.
+Portfolio reduction as a natural consequence of hybrid work already cuts costs and carbon emissions.

 Building operations are still responsible for 28% of global carbon emissions, however.